dhruv-990/Learner_AIagent/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🔒 Security & Privacy

+### ⚠️ Important Security Notes:
+- **NEVER commit your `.env` file** to version control
+- **NEVER share your API keys** publicly
+- The `.gitignore` file is configured to exclude sensitive files
+- Use environment variables for all API keys

+### Safe to Push to GitHub:
+- ✅ Source code
+- ✅ Documentation
+- ✅ Configuration templates
+- ✅ Requirements file

+### NOT Safe to Push to GitHub:
+- ❌ `.env` file (contains real API keys)
+- ❌ Any files with API keys
+- ❌ Database files
+- ❌ Log files with sensitive data

 ## 🆘 Support